 Emissions reduction purchases will be in the form of Australian carbon credit units (ACCUs).
-The Clean Energy Regulator will make these purchases through a Carbon Abatement Contract (contract) at a price determined through a pay-as-bid reverse auction.
+The Clean Energy Regulator will make these purchases through a Carbon Abatement Contract (contract) at a price determined through the auction which will be a pay-as-bid reverse auction.

-Each auction will include only one round, so sequential bidding will not be an option.
+The auction will include only one round, so sequential bidding will not be an option.
 Project participants (participants) making bids will not see what others are bidding.

-Each bid made at an auction will relate to one or more projects registered for the Emissions Reduction Fund.
+Each bid made at the auction will relate to one or more projects registered for the Emissions Reduction Fund.
 If a participant's bid is successful, the participant will automatically enter into a contract with the Clean Energy Regulator on behalf of the Commonwealth of Australia covering the project(s) related to the bid.
 A participant making a successful bid will be paid the price under the contract that they bid.

 Bids must be submitted through an online bidding platform approved by the Clean Energy Regulator.
-Bids will succeed solely on the basis of price, as explained in section 4.
+For the second auction this will be the AusTender platform.
+Bids will succeed solely on the basis of price, as explained in section 3.

-The Clean Energy Regulator will conduct auctions in accordance with these guidelines.
-These guidelines are divided into six sections:
+The Clean Energy Regulator will conduct the auction in accordance with these guidelines.
+These guidelines are divided into five sections:

-- 1. Auction schedule - This section provides information on the frequency of auctions. - 2.
-Auction qualification and registration - This section summarises the requirements a participant must meet to be able to make a bid at an auction and subsequently secure a contract. - 3.
-Disqualification and obligations of participants and authorised bidders - This section identifies reasons why the Clean Energy Regulator may disqualify a participant or authorised bidder from participating in auctions or any other carbon abatement purchasing processes, as defined in the Carbon Credits (Carbon Farming Initiative) Act 2011 (Carbon Credits Act).
+- 1. Contract establishment auction qualification, registration, and participation - " This section summarises the requirements a participant must meet to secure a contract. - 2.
+Disqualification and obligations of participants and authorised bidders - " This section identifies reasons why the Clean Energy Regulator may disqualify a participant or authorised bidder from participating in auctions or any other carbon abatement purchasing processes, as defined in the Carbon Credits (Carbon Farming Initiative) Act 2011 (Carbon Credits Act).

-4. Auction bidding
+3. Auction bidding

-- This section describes the guidelines that will apply to determine whether bids made in an auction are compliant and the criteria the Clean Energy Regulator will use to determine the successful bids. - 5.
-Auction suspension and cancellation - This section identifies reasons why the Clean Energy Regulator may suspend or cancel an auction that is scheduled or in progress. - 6.
+- This section describes the guidelines that will apply to determine whether bids made in the auction are compliant and the criteria the Clean Energy Regulator will use to determine the successful bids. - 4.
+Auction suspension and cancellation - " This section identifies reasons why the Clean Energy Regulator may suspend or cancel the auction. - 5.
 Auction information publication and timelines - This section identifies the auction and contract information that the Clean Energy Regulator may publish as well as the information that will not be published.